Can You Use Exterior Paint Inside a House? — Understanding the Differences Between Using Interior and Exterior Paint Indoors

 #1: Chemicals

-Exterior paints, like acrylic latex paint, utilize all sorts of chemicals that have higher numbers of VOCs than interior paints.
-Those chemically heavy paints are formulated specifically to be used outdoors.
+Exterior paints, like acrylic latex paint, utilize all sorts of chemicals that have higher VOCs than interior paints.
+Those chemically heavy paints are formulated specifically for outdoor use.

 • Resins